John Cooper Clarke

-John Cooper Clarke (born 25 January 1949), also known as JCC and "The Bard of Salford", is an English performance poet and comedian who styled himself as a "punk poet" in the late 1970s.
-In the 1970s and early 1980s, he released several albums and performed on stage with punk and post-punk bands.
-After sliding into heroin addiction during the 1980s, he went sober and continued to write and perform in the 1990s.
+John Cooper Clarke (born 25 January 1949), also known as JCC and "The Bard of Salford", is an English performance poet and comedian who was often referred to as a "punk poet" in the late 1970s.
+In the late 1970s and early 1980s, he released several albums and performed on stage with punk and post-punk bands and has continued to write and perform since.
 The title of his first poetry anthology, Ten Years in an Open Necked Shirt, published in 1982, was also used for a documentary film about him in the same year.

-He is known for his influence on many other artists, including The Artic Monkeys, and in 2013, Clarke was presented with an honorary doctorate by the University of Salford.
-As of 2025 he has released two anthologies of poetry and a memoir, as well as many albums and singles, and continues to perform regularly.
-He has also appeared on a number of radio and television shows.
+Clarke has been an influence on many later artists, including Arctic Monkeys.
+In 2013, he was presented with an honorary doctorate by the University of Salford.
+As of 2025, he has released three anthologies of poetry and a memoir, as well as many albums and singles, and continues to perform regularly.

 Early life and education

 John Cooper Clarke was born in Salford, Lancashire, on 25 January 1949.
 "Cooper" is his middle name, and Clarke his surname.

-Growing up in Salford, Clarke had a bout of tuberculosis as a child.
+Clarke suffered a bout of tuberculosis as a child.
 He disliked being outdoors, and read a lot.
 He lived in the Higher Broughton area of Salford, and attended the local secondary modern Catholic school.
 He became interested in poetry after being inspired by his English teacher, John Malone, and later reported that he wrote his first poem in his final year at school, about a priest who farted during a service.

-"Giant Haystacks", later a professional wrestler, attended his school, two years ahead of Clarke, and bullied the other children.

-He left school at 15, obtaining brief stints of employment as an apprentice motor mechanic, window cleaner, and fire-watcher at the docks, before spending two years as a laboratory technician at Salford Tech. ("It sounds very technical, but all I did was hand out chisels.")
+He left school at 15, obtaining brief stints of employment as an apprentice motor mechanic, window cleaner, and fire-watcher at the docks.
+For six years, he did an apprenticeship as a compositor, earning a City and Guilds certificate.
+He spent two years as a laboratory technician at Salford Tech. ("It sounds very technical, but all I did was hand out chisels.")
 Shortly after leaving school, Clarke played bass in a band first called The Mafia, renamed The Vendettas after the first gig, and in 1967 played in a psychedelic music band called The Lovely Flowers.
 He got into mod culture when he was a motor mechanic, and became a fan of soul music, Motown, and Stax.
 He was writing poetry all through the years of working at his early jobs.